UncertainLab/Enlsip.jl/README.md

 ### Solving a model

-Then, once your model is instantiated, you can call the `solve` function to solve your problem.
+Then, once your model is instantiated, you can call the `solve!` function to solve your problem.

-This function returns an object of type `CnlsResult`, whose fields are the following:

-* `exit_code` : Integer value containing infos about the termination of the algorithm.
-A positive value indicates that the algorithm has converged, whereas a negative value indicates an abnormal termination of the algorithm.

-* `sol` : Vector of the optimal solution (or the current solution at the last iteration if the algorithm did not converge).

-* `obj_value` : Value of the objective function (i.e euclidean norm of the residuals) computed at the vector `sol`.

 ### Example with problem 65 from  Hock Schittkowski collection